guifarias31/msfs_tbm930_project/README.md

 drag_coef_gear = 0.04700

+## Known issues:

+-Inertial Separator is hiting too much the torque.

 **How to install:**

 1: Click on the green button in the top right corner that says 'Code' and click "Download as ZIP"